 Sleeves run long for some shorter breeds.
 Not built to withstand outdoor roughhousing.

 High-quality, machine washable fabric.
 Soft lining on the inside and built for outdoor adventures in the fall.
 Does not restrict movement.
 Accommodates leashes.

 Very soft fabric that is comfortable to wear.
 Keeps your pup warm as they sleep and play around the house.
 Best for indoor wear or short trips outside.
 Great for smaller breeds.

 Does not have a hole for the leash.
 Only comes in one color.

-An adorable choice for holiday wear – features reindeer design in red
+An adorable choice for holiday wear—features a reindeer design in red and white.

-  and white.
 Available in a range of sizes up to 26-inch chest girth.
-Made

-  of acrylic.
+Made of acrylic.

-  Material feels thin compared to others on our list, and it runs on the

-  small side.
-Some holes and tears have been reported after repeated wear.
+Material feels thin compared to others on our list, and it runs on the small side.
+Some holes and tears were reported after repeated wear.

-  Holds up best if it's not put in the dryer.

-  If you're hanging out at home and start to feel cold, the first thing

-  you probably reach for is a sweater.
-But what about when your dog feels

-  cold?
-A dog sweater can provide an extra layer for your canine

-  companion, so they feel comfortable when the temperature drops.
+If you're hanging out at home and start to feel cold, the first thing you probably reach for is a sweater.
+What about when your dog feels cold?
+A dog sweater can provide an extra layer for your canine companion, so they feel comfortable when the temperature drops.